Comparisons12 min read

 Acorns Overview

-Acorns launched in 2014 with one genuinely clever idea: round up your debit card purchases to the nearest dollar and invest the difference.
-Spend $3.60 on coffee, and $0.40 flows automatically into a diversified ETF portfolio.
-It's passive investing stripped to its most frictionless form — and honestly, it still works remarkably well in 2026.
-(Side note: it's kind of wild that "invest your coffee change" went from a quirky concept to a platform with millions of users.
-The idea was so simple people almost didn't take it seriously at first.)
+Acorns came out in 2014 with a genuinely clever idea: round up your debit card purchases to the nearest dollar and invest the difference.
+Spend $3.60 on coffee, and $0.40flows automatically into a diversified ETF portfolio.
+It's investing made as simple as possible — and the approach still delivers remarkably well in 2026.

 Key Features

-- Found Money (Earn Money): Shop with partner brands and get cashback deposited directly as investments — roughly 55+ brands including Nike, Apple, and Walmart.
+• Found Money (Earn Money): Shop at partner brands and get cashback deposited directly as investments — roughly 55+ brands including Nike, Apple, and Walmart.

-- Preset Portfolios: Five risk-based portfolios (Conservative to Aggressive), all built from low-cost ETFs managed by BlackRock and Vanguard.
-You don't pick stocks.
+• Preset Portfolios: Five risk-based portfolios (Conservative to Aggressive), all built from low-cost ETFs managed by BlackRock and Vanguard.
+You don't pick individual stocks.

 Pricing